westongcooper/meteor-stylus-multi/README.md

 Developers are an opinionated bunch, but seriously, it's really nice to get framework-proprietary classes out of your templates.

 Also, Stylus is best CSS preprocessor.
-Twilight Sparkle is best pony.